pH Levels of Rainwater: When & Why It’s Important

 The pH value is used to determine the acidity of rainwater, with 7 being neutral.
 Acid rain typically has a pH value below 5.6.
 Reliable measurement of rainwater’s pH can alert you to changes in atmospheric chemistry due to pollutants like sulfur dioxide and nitrogen oxides emanating from fossil fuel combustion.
 Tools such as pH meters or indicator papers are commonly employed for this task.

-Natural and Man-Made Sources
+Natural and Human-Made Sources

 While natural sources such as volcanic gases can contribute to the acidity of rainwater, man-made sources are a significant concern.
 Emissions from factories, vehicles, and industrial plants release large amounts of sulfur dioxide (SO2) and nitrogen oxides (NOx) into the atmosphere.
 These compounds can travel long distances, as noted in research discussing the factors controlling the acidity of natural rainwater, before being converted into acids within raindrops.